aleemaheer/GIT-Commands/commands.md

 ``` bash
    clear
 ```
-this will clear the screen.
+this will clear the screen, this is a linux command.

 12. If we want to ignore the files.
 Than we have to make a file by writing the following command:
 ``` bash